 CFA Judges shall at all times abide by and conform to the following code of conduct in their capacity as judges:

-- Abide in all respects to the rules and regulations including but not limited to CFA’s Constitution, Bylaws, Show Rules, and Judging Program Rules.
+- Abide in all respects to the rules and regulations including but not limited to CFA’s By-Laws, Show Rules, and Judging Program Rules.

 - Conduct themselves in and out of the ring with honesty, integrity, due diligence, and competence as Ambassadors of CFA.